 If you have anti-virus software installed on your computer, then you’re already one step ahead of the virus writers and cybercrooks.

 But you must ensure it is set to automatically update, which means it will continually download the latest information so you are protected from outbreaks as they occur.

 If you don't have virus software, you must get some.
-Find out more about our award winning anti virus software, Super Safe Boost by visiting My Account.
+Find out more about our award winning antivirus software, Super Safe Boost by visiting My Account.

 Users of Microsoft’s Windows operating system can also switch on a free FIREWALL.
-This acts like a barrier to block hackers from attacking your system.
+This acts as a barrier to block hackers from attacking your system.
 But it can’t repair a virus infection like a full-on software package.
 It might also not be compatible with some anti-virus products you buy.
 It can though be easily switched off and their own in-built firewall used instead.

 If you own an APPLE product then viruses and spyware aren’t as much of a problem.
 The vast majority are written to infect PCs because these are the most vulnerable to attack.

 Your Apple operating system has its own firewall, so ensure it is switched on, to provide you with full protection.